sarahciston/codingcare/posts/cf-unliving.md

 Writing to no one, a postcard out into the world (Derrida) vs an "entity" that senses your increased biometric feedback and responds to you.
 This desire for attunement.
 In the past we got it from women, trained to be wives and mothers and ignore their own readings.
 We look for it now in machines because we don't have enough hands on deck to provide care (because we are not willing to provide it mutually?).
 We have NLP reading suicide notes and doing predictive modeling for future anxious children.
 All well and good seeming activities, all also very minority report in its sci-fi possibility space.

-At one point I was going to make "I'm still alive" an app, to over-know the body through data, to over-write meaning, work-over, overthink, but also to palimpsest, erase, rewrite it with read-outs, replace proprioception and interoception with data outputs and analyses.

 <!-- tech wants to address the problem of scale but it also contributes to it -->